imjasonh/kontain.me/README.md

 `random.kontain.me/random:4x100` generates a random image of 4 layers of 100 random bytes each.

+# `mirror.kontain.me`

+`docker pull mirror.kontain.me/[image]` will pull the an image (if it can) and cache the manifest and layers.
+Subsequent pulls will, if possible, serve from the cache.

+This acts as a simple [registry mirror](https://docs.docker.com/registry/recipes/mirror/) which can reduce the number of pulls from the original registry, in case they impose request limits or exorbitant bandwidth costs or latencies.

+# `flatten.kontain.me`

+`docker pull flatten.kontain.me/[image]` will pull an image (if it can), then flatten its layers into a single layer.</p>

+_Flattening images obviates image layer caching, so it's often not an optimization._

 # `ko.kontain.me`

 `docker pull ko.kontain.me/ko/[import path]` serves an image